-Figure 4 displays the confusion matrix which shows the number of correct and incorrect predictions in each waste category.
+Figure 4 displays the confusion at the confusion at the manufacture of correct and incorrect predictions in each waste category.
 From this matrix, it can be seen that the model achieved a final accuracy of 94%, with most of the predictions being in the correct category.
 However, there are still some misclassifications, especially in distinguishing between glass and plastic.
 This errors are likely due to the visual similarity between categories, especially in lighting and shooting angle.